-In March 2019, VTT Technical Research Centre of Finland, Ltd. ("VTT") filed suit in the United States District Court for the Northern District of California alleging infringement by the Company of a patent relating to specific combinations of features set forth in U.S. Patent No. 8,558,643.
+In March 2019, VTT Technical Research Centre of Finland, Ltd. ("VTT") filed suit in the United States District Court for the Northern District of California ("the Court") alleging infringement by the Company of a patent relating to specific combinations of features set forth in U.S. Patent No. 8,558,643.
 The complaint sought unspecified monetary damages and injunctive relief.
 On January 22, 2020, the Company participated in a mediation that had been ordered by the Court.
 The case was not resolved at the mediation.
 A Markman Hearing was held on May 15, 2020 relating to a number of different disputed claim terms, and on July 9, 2020 the Court issued a Markman Order relating to those disputed claim terms.
 Among its determinations, the Court found that one of the disputed claim terms was indefinite, as well as any claim that had this claim term in it.
 On July 17, 2020, the Court issued a judgment finding all claims of U.S. Patent No. 8,558,643 invalid, based upon its Markman Order.
 VTT filed a Notice of Appeal of the Court's judgment with the US Court of Appeals for the Federal Circuit ("CAFC") and filed its opening brief on November 19, 2020 and the Company filed its response brief on January 28, 2021.
 VTT filed its reply on March 4, 2021.
-The CAFC has scheduled an oral hearing to occur on June 9,2021.
-We have not accrued for a loss contingency relating to such matter as the potential loss is currently neither probable nor reasonably estimable.
+On June 9, 2021, a hearing was held at the CAFC and on June 10, 2021 the CAFC affirmed the Court's judgment.
+The Company believes this litigation matter is now fully resolved.